grandey/access-data-gov-sg/README.md

 where <today> is the date on which the file was created.
 For example,
     `data_gov_sg_met_v1/wind-speed_2017-02_c20170526.csv.gz`.

+### Time interval
+When querying the API, a time interval of **5-minutes** is used.
+Hence, the shortest time interval in the output files is 5-minutes, even if input data are available at a more frequent time resolution.

 ### Metadata
 Based on [explore_data_gov_sg_api.ipynb](explore_data_gov_sg_api.ipynb), the important metadata for each variable are as follows: